Metatab/metatab-declarations/specs/Metatab Packages.md

 # Overview

-Data packaging has one overarching goal: link metadata and documentation to data and make them difficult to separate.
+Data packaging has one overarching goal: link metadata and documentation to data and make them difficult to separate but easy to use.
 A Data Bundle is a collection of data, documentation and metadata that describes the data, linked together in the same spreadsheet, ZIP archive or webpage.
 The components of a data bundle include:

 * **Data**.
 The bundle format is designed for datasets can can be stored in a spreadsheet or relational database, as tabular data organized into rows and columns, in Excel or CSV format.